bharath5673/YOLOv8-3D/README.md

 - Scalable: Scale your detection capabilities by leveraging EasyADAS in a variety of scenarios and environments.
 - supports all best and and state of the art CNN models and easy training setup.
 - added augmentations for 3d .
-- api supports Resnets, VGG nets, mobilenets, Efficientnets
+- api supports Resnets, VGG nets, mobilenets, Efficientnets , MOT-Tracker

 ## special features